tramyynt/master-thesis/README.md

 Need to format test files before running evaluation.

--   `writings_all_test_users.txt` need to be separated by comma (",") and all spaces around are being trimmed.
+-   `writings_all_test_users.txt` needs to be separated by comma (",") and all spaces around are being trimmed.
--   `test_golden_truth.txt` need to be separated by 1 space, not tab and all spaces around are being trimmed.
+-   `test_golden_truth.txt` needs to be separated by 1 space, not tab and all spaces around are being trimmed.

 Need to uncomment the processing model in utils.py corresponding to the model used in predict.results.py